 Identity spoofing mature

-Probability of choosing the same identity hash
+Probability of choosing the same actor hash

+An actor generates an RSA key pair consisting of a private key and a public key.
 For such a cryptographic scheme to be secure, a huge number of key pairs must exist.
 Otherwise, an attacker could break the scheme by enumerating all key pairs (brute force attack).
 Hence, users will most likely generate different key pairs.